LNodesL/File2Hex2File/README.md

-# File2Hex
+# File2Hex2File
-A simple collection of tools for converting any filetype to its hex value (C++).
+A simple collection of tools for converting any filetype to its hex value, or a hex to a file (C++).

 ```
 g++ File2Hex-CLI.cpp -o F2H_CLI -static